AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 #### `--use-r`

-This flag (`--use-R` also works!) will add a template R notebook to your module:
+This flag will add a template R notebook to your module:

 You can use this flag as: